jonesetc/aoc-2021/README.md

 An attempt to get Advent of Code running in cloudflare workers.
 The code is written in rust and built/deployed with wrangler.

-# Note

-For the moment this is actually targeting AOC 2020 so that I could get a real test going and validate the idea works.
-When AOC2021 starts all of that will swap over and the day 1 worker will be replaced with the real solution.

 # Where are these running?

 These (at the time of writing at least), are running on my cloudflare dev subdomain.
 Each day is a single worker with 3 routes (using the day 1 as an example):